 Bandana Face Mask (No Sewing)

-1. Lay bandana (or square cloth, such as kitchen towel or t-shirt fabric) flat for this face mask.
+1. Lay bandana (or square cloth, such as kitchen towel or t-shirt fabric) flat.

 Any square of fabric will work for this easy no-sew face mask.